 To reclassify a faculty position, the department/unit must consult with the dean of the college or appropriate administrator.
 Faculty Relations in the Office of Human Resources facilitates the consultation process with The Office of Faculty Development and Advancement and assists with ensuring the appropriate steps are taken to finalize the reclassification.
-Requests to reclassify must be approved by the Provost and Executive Vice President for Academic Affairs.
+Requests to reclassify a faculty classification to a different faculty classification must be approved by the Provost and Executive Vice President for Academic Affairs.
+Requests to reclassify faculty positions to either staff positions or reclassify staff positions to faculty positions must be approved by the Chief Human Resources Officer in addition to the Provost and Executive Vice President for Academic Affairs.